 Bullying can negatively affect a child’s well-being.
 If not addressed immediately, both the bully and the bullied can suffer to a greater extent.
 The one who bullies can become more violent in the future while the one being bullied experiences trauma, sleepless nights, and anxiety.
 In essence, teachers can do great things to address this problem.

 Feeling inadequate.
 Experiencing self-pity.
 Having low self-esteem.
 Feeling embarrassed.
-This is unbearable and disheartening.
-Hence I find this question very relevant: How can teachers help to prevent bullying?
+Afraid and worried.
+Much worse, getting depressed!
+These are the experiences of a bullied child.
+And this is very common in the classroom.
+How can teachers help to prevent bullying?

 Students should feel safe in the classroom, in the school, and anywhere.
 As a teacher, I value my role in providing my students with a conducive, healthy, and safe learning environment.
 Their safety is one of my primary concerns.

 The occurrence of bullying in the classroom is an ugly result of poor classroom management.
 It should be prevented from being repeated because it might cause serious problems.

 Students should be protected from being ridiculed or from being victims of aggressive behaviors of anyone.
 With this, I feel the great responsibility of establishing a culture of respect, genuine care, and love in the classroom.

 It has something to do with always inculcating desirable values in our students.
 They need it.

 <<<How do you know that bullying is happening in your classroom?
 Spot early signs of bullying as early as now.
 Click the link below for useful tips.